Oppositional Defiant Disorder (ODD)

 2. Genetics

-Children whose parents suffer from ODD are at the highest risk of developing ODD.
-Furthermore, if they have close family members with mental illnesses, such as mood disorders, anxiety disorders, or learning disabilities, they are more likely to develop ODD.
+Children whose parents suffer from ODD are at the highest risk of developing it.
+Furthermore, if they have close family members with mental illnesses, such as mood disorders, anxiety disorders, or learning disabilities, they are more likely to develop Oppositional Defiant Disorder.
 It shows the interlinking between mental health conditions and genetics.

 3. Environment

-The environment in which a child grows up significantly influences whether or not they develop ODD.
+The environment in which a child grows up significantly influences whether or not they develop this condition.
 An example of an environment that may lead to the development of ODD includes:

 • Exposure to community violence